isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Sewing Community Initiative.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
 			   The aim of this initiative is to provide women from lower-income families with an opportunity to supplement their household income through sewing assignments.
-We work towards helping participants pick up sewing skills.
-Participants will learn how to use a sewing machine to make upcycled products such as tote bags, masks and pouches from donated materials (e.g. used banners).<br>
+We work towards helping women from lower-income families pick up sewing skills.
+They will learn how to use a sewing machine to make upcycled products such as tote bags, masks and pouches from donated materials (e.g. used banners).<br>
 <br>We are looking for volunteers in the following areas:<br>
 <b>(a)	Ambassadors (Event-based volunteers)</b><br>
 •	To help manage physical pop-up booths to sell the upcycled products<br>